vorteapp/.github/profile/README.md

  We want to give maximum leverage to new entrepreneurs and to established businesses ready to change how digital work is done.

-Currently working toward an offline-first, cross-platform UI, paired with a **zero-knowledge cloud service** and a **verifiable, per-resource IAM and collaboration system**.
+Currently working toward an offline-first, cross-platform frontend, paired with a **zero-knowledge cloud service** and a **verifiable, per-resource IAM and collaboration system**.
 This evolving foundation is what will power Vorte end to end.

 [SIBLING PROJECT](https://github.com/z-base)